daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

             ]
         }
     },
     "postCreateCommand": "git config --global --add safe.directory ${containerWorkspaceFolder}", "postStartCommand": "pip3 install --user -r requirements-dev.txt && pre-commit install", "remoteUser": "vscode"
 }
 ```
 Let's breakdown the `devcontainer.json` file.

 - **name**: Specifies the name of the development environment.
 - **image**: Points to the Docker image used for the container, `mcr.microsoft.com/devcontainers/python:3.11-bullseye`, a Python 3.11 environment based on Debian Bullseye.
 - **customizations**: Allows customization of the development environment, specifically for Visual Studio Code.
-- **vscode**: AContains VS Code-specific configurations
+- **vscode**: AContains VS Code-specific configurations.
-- **settings**: Defines default VS Code settings for the container:
+- **settings**: Defines default VS Code settings for the container.
 - **python.defaultInterpreterPath**: Specifies the Python interpreter path inside the container (`/usr/local/bin/python`).
 - **python.testing.pytestEnabled**: Enables the use of `pytest` for testing.
 - **python.testing.unittestEnabled**: Disables unittest as the testing framework.
 - **files.exclude**: Hides specified files and folders (e.g., `.coverage`, `.pytest_cache`, `__pycache__`) from the VS Code file explorer.
-- **extensions**: Lists extensions to be installed automatically in the container:
+- **extensions**: Lists extensions to be installed automatically in the container.
 - **ms-python.python**: Python language support for VS Code.
 - **charliermarsh.ruff**: A Python linter.
 - **ms-python.black-formatter**: Formatter for Python code using Black.
 - **forwardPorts**: (Currently commented out) Would be used to expose specific container ports to the host machine for interaction.
-- **postCreateCommand**: Configures Git to recognize the container workspace folder as safe (`git config --global --add safe.directory ${containerWorkspaceFolder}`).
+- **postCreateCommand**: Configures Git to recognize the container workspace folder as safe ("git config --global --add safe.directory ${containerWorkspaceFolder}").
-- **postStartCommand**: Installs Python packages from requirements-dev.txt (`pip3 install --user -r requirements-dev.txt`) and sets up pre-commit hooks (`pre-commit install`).
+- **postStartCommand**: Installs Python packages from requirements-dev.txt ("pip3 install --user -r requirements-dev.txt") and sets up pre-commit hooks ("pre-commit install").
 - **remoteUser**: sets `vscode` as the non-root default user.

 By including a devcontainer.json file in your project repository, you can specify not just
 the Python version and dependencies, but also any required system packages, VS Code extensions,
 environment variables, and even custom scripts to run during setup.

 ## Step 2: Main Process